classroomtechtools/virtualgs/README.md

 # virtualgs

-Run V8-compatible AppsScripts/JavaScript code locally by making a sandboxed environment that runs the same as in the online editor.
+Run V8-compatible AppsScripts/JavaScript code locally by making a sandboxed environment.
 Batteries included.

+## Features

-## What it does
+### What it does

-- Runs appscripts files locally on your computer in same execution environment as the online editor, syncronously
+- Runs appscripts files locally on your computer in nearly-same execution environment as the online editor
+- Allows you to develop appscript code, great for learning
 - Appscripts files that end with `.js` in a folder is the same as having all the files in the project in the online editor
 - Simple mocks for `PropertyServices`, `CacheService`, and `Logger` built-in
 - Debug appscript files with `debugger` keyword
 - `console.log` supported
-- Traceback errors point to where the troublesome code
+- Traceback errors point to where the troublesome code is
 - Compatible with clasp
 - Compatible with ava for asyncronous tests (while virtualized code remains syncronous)
 - Compatible with mockers such as sinon
 - Passes all unit tests, which also give examples of how to use it

+### What it doesn't do

+- It does not transpile your code into javascript that is 100% compatiable with the runtime on the server
+- It doesn't tell you that you're using newer syntax than what is supported by the server environment
+- The above two things are the same thing
+- It doesn't provide identifiers such as `SpreadsheetApp`, but you can mock them

 ## Quickstart